-Below is a selection of images from the 2015 Alaska Northern Lights Tour in late March.
-My guests were excited to see the northern lights almost every night, sometimes all the way until dawn!
+Below is a selection of images from the 2015 Alaska Northern Lights Tour in early April.
+My guests were excited to watch the northern lights almost every night, sometimes all the way until dawn!

 To find out more about our 2016 Alaska Northern Lights Tours (March 22 – 29 and March 29 – April 5, 2016), please visit www.wildalaskatravel.com for more details.

 The northern lights dance above Supakpak Mountain in Alaska’s Brooks Range.
 The near full moon acted like a big light box, illuminating the winter landscape and making short exposures of the northern lights possible.

 “I had the time of my life on the Northern lights tour!
 Laurent is a mindful, seasoned guide who is very popular and well liked by the locals- ALL OVER Alaska.
 He is a wealth of information and so generous!
 I’d book with him again without hesitation; the aurora, an authentic wild Alaska experience, and Laurent’s good cooking make his tours unforgettable.
 Highly recommend it!!” – Belinda K. Lashae, North Carolina –